ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 | A\Z                             | >=3 AZ's                         | >=3 AZ's                            | >=3 AZ's                                                     | 1 AZ's                              | >=3 AZ's                                                     | >=3 AZ's                                               |

 <img src="Definations.assets/s3-minimum-storage-duration.png" alt="img" style="zoom:67%;" />

+**constraints when you want to transition from the STANDARD storage classes to either STANDARD_IA or ONEZONE_IA:**

+ – For larger objects, there is a cost benefit for transitioning to STANDARD_IA or ONEZONE_IA.
+Amazon S3 does not transition objects that are smaller than 128 KB to the STANDARD_IA or ONEZONE_IA storage classes because it’s not cost effective.
+– ==Objects must be stored **at least 30 days** in the current storage class before you can transition them to STANDARD_IA or ONEZONE_IA.== For example, you cannot create a lifecycle rule to transition objects to the STANDARD_IA storage class one day after you create them.
+Amazon S3 doesn’t transition objects within the first 30 days because newer objects are often accessed more frequently or deleted sooner than is suitable for STANDARD_IA or ONEZONE_IA storage.
+ – If you are transitioning noncurrent objects (in versioned buckets), ==you can transition only objects that are at least 30 days noncurrent to STANDARD_IA or ONEZONE_IA storage==.

 **S3 Object Lock** can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.